knuesel/callisto/docs/Reference.md

    Retrieves the source from selected cells.
 The `cell-args` are the same as for the `cells` function.

    -  `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field and a `"cell"` field with the cell index, ID, type, execution count (for code cells) and metadata.
+Example:

       ```typst
       // Get a dict with source and various metadata for each code cell